 %separate (lbcat ne 'URINALYSIS')

-The Study Data Tabulation Model (SDTM) baseline flag should be used on team consent; otherwise it may be necessary to ask for appropriate baseline definition.
+The Study Data Tabulation Model (SDTM) baseline flag should be used on team consent; otherwise, it may be necessary to ask for appropriate baseline definition.
 Baseline definition can be a specific visit or the last non missing result prior to first dose.
-While developing baseline algorithm, consider usage/ imputation of measurement time or time-points, imputation of missing/ incomplete dates and inclusion of unplanned visit.
-Finally, is important to clarify if subjects with no baseline are expected to be summarised in post-baseline or shift tables.
+While developing baseline algorithm, consider usage/ imputation of measurement time or time-points, imputation of missing/incomplete dates and inclusion of unplanned visit.
+Finally, it is important to clarify if subjects with no baseline are expected to be summarised in post-baseline or shift tables.

 How can you develop the processing of laboratory data within your organisation?